Back

 Conclusion

-What a nice case study!
-The scope was absolutely perfect for a job application.
-I don't want to spend days coding for every job application.
-GraphQL feels very flexible at first glance and with Apollo I had a very powerful development tool that was really fun to write and test queries with.
+This was a great case study!
+The scope was perfect for a job application.
+GraphQL feels very flexible at first glance, and with Apollo, I had a powerful development tool that made writing and testing.

 Anyway.
-At the end of the day, I took another opportunity at MHP - A Porsche Company as a technology strategy consultant.
+At the end of the day, I took another opportunity at MHP - A Porsche Company as a technology strategy consultant, which promises great opportunities.
+But that's a story for another time!

 💡 You can find the project and all the code in my Github Repository.